For the best time of forty years, they had stuck together.

 for the four chairs never failed to amaze.

-Why they stood there, together alone, he never could understand –
+Why they stood there, alone together, he never could understand –

-yet he felt for his whole life, he could just look on without reprimand.
+yet he felt for the rest of life, he just looked without reprimand.

 So he lived his remaining life by the lawn with the chairs